Anchorsify/Anchorsify.github.io/_summons/Slug.md

 In both cases, you round down.

 **Swarm**
-For combat purposes the swarm is treated as a single entity, its Vitality total representing the amount of damage that needs to be done before the slugs all unsummon at once.
+For combat purposes the swarm is treated as a single entity, its Vitality total representing the amount of damage that needs to be done before the leeches all unsummon at once, however due to the number of slugs involved with the swarm, it has an Area of (Current Vitality)/150, centered on you when they're first summoned, though it can move away from you thereafter.
 Additionally, by using more chakra in the summoning, more slugs can be summoned.
 A maximum of (XP)/250 can be added to the Chakra cost, to a maximum of +20.
 Every +1 Chakra cost gives the swarm +30 Vitality, +1 Accuracy, and +0.1 yards per IC movement speed.

 ###### 4. Abilities
 **Standard Actions**